 - Choose a niche and memorable blog name to establish a strong market positioning.

-- Purchase a domain name, sign up for a web hosting service, and install WordPress.
+- Purchase a domain name and sign up for a web hosting service.

 - Determine the blog’s branding identity through a logo, slogan, and consistent visual design.

-- Customize the WordPress website by choosing a suitable theme, installing the necessary plugins, and setting up the pages.
+- Customize the travel blog by choosing a suitable theme, installing the necessary plugins, and setting up the pages.

 - Acquire new readers by publishing blog posts consistently and promoting the site through various platforms.
 These include social media, email, and travel blogging communities.